 Sodium is a member of alkali metal family with lithium and potassium.
-Being one of the two elements in our table salt is it’s biggest claim to fame.
+Being one of the two elements in our table salt is it’s the biggest claim to fame.
 We get sodium chloride (NaCl) when sodium bonds with chlorine (Cl).
 It is also used as a salt in fertilizers.
 Sodium by itself is a highly reactive metal.

 Element 12: Magnesium

 Magnesium is the most chemically active element.
-In boiling water, the place of hydrogen is taken by Magnesium and a number of metals can be produced using thermal reduction of its salts and oxidised forms with magnesium.
+In boiling water, the place of hydrogen is taken by Magnesium and a number of metals can be produced using thermal reduction of its salts and oxidized forms with magnesium.

 Element 13: Aluminum

 You are perhaps acquainted with the metal Al or aluminum.
 Several of you cover your parathas with aluminum foil.
 Then again, countless families also cook with the foil.
 Being such a pro with aluminum, you by this time know that the metal is very reflective and a silver-white color.
-It is non magnetic and a ductile metal.
+It is non-magnetic and a ductile metal.

 Element 14: Silicon